 Freed of excess moisture, the rice passes through vacuum cleaners or screens that remove the debris, then enters machines equipped with rollers to remove the husks - which represent fifteen percent of its total weight - and finally goes to the so-called paddy table, where it ends its cleaning process.
-The term paddy comes from the Malaysian word padi, a name given to rice and with which it is known in many parts of the world, especially in relation to the fields where it is grown.
+The term paddy comes from the Malaysian word padi, a name given to rice and with which it is known in many parts of the world, especially in the fields where it is grown.

 The quality of Morelos rice is unquestionable.
 Its long grains support better the action of heat without opening, breaking, or deforming, which is ideal in a culinary environment in which the cereal is first fried and then submitted to the action of water -or the broth of some meat-, where it is left for more or less long periods -thirty or forty minutes- until it finds its proper cooking point and seasoning; in addition, vegetables or ground garlic and onion, tomato or tomato.